-ANIMATRIX highlights include the Texas premiere of Suzan Pitt’s 24 minute “Joy Street,” direct from runs at the 1995 New York and 1996 Sundance Film Festivals.
+ANIMATRIX highlights included the Texas premiere of Suzan Pitt’s 24 minute “Joy Street,” direct from runs at the 1995 New York and 1996 Sundance Film Festivals.
 Suzan Pitt’s cult classic “Asparagus” ran for two years at the Waverly Theater in New York as a double feature with David Lynch’s “Eraserhead.”
 Other notable works by Pitt were animations for Peter Gabriel’s video “Big Time,” and the Hamburg State Opera’s animated version of “The Damnation of Faust.”
-“Joy Street” features an original music score with vocals by Debbie Harry.
+“Joy Street” featured an original music score with vocals by Debbie Harry.

-Other featured works include Maureen Selwood’s “Flying Circus: An Imagined Memoir” (11 min.
+Other featured works included Maureen Selwood’s “Flying Circus: An Imagined Memoir” (11 min.
 1994) and “Pearls” (2 min.
 1990); Karen Aqua’s “Kakania” (4 min.
 1989); Joanna Priestly’s “Hand Held” (7 min., 1995) and “Grown Up” (7 min.
 1993); Jane Aaron’s “This Time Around” (5 min.,1989); Julie Zammarchi’s “Ape” (5.5 min.
 1992); Janet Perlman’s “My Favorite Things That I Love” (4 min.
 1994) and newcomer Debra Callabresi’s exquisite “Quilted By Hand” (10 min.
 1994).